JordanHardie/Image-index-like-photshop/README.md

+How to download:
+  - Hit the big green code button and select the download ZIP option.
+  - Extract the files to another folder, just make sure that the python programs and the input are in the same folder.

 How to use:
   - If you are using an existing ACT file then simply drop the file in the same directory as the python files and rename it to 'custom_palette.act'.
   - Otherwise you can generate an ACT file by using the act_palette_generator.py program.
 By default it makes an ACT file with red, green, blue and black only.